savvaskoualis/financial-data-service/README.md

 1. **FinancialDataService.Api**: Provides REST API endpoints for getting available instruments and the latest price of a specific instrument.
 2. **FinancialDataService.Jobs**: Fetches available instruments and price updates from an external data provider, updates the data store and publishes updates.
 3. **FinancialDataService.Streams**: Exposes the websocket responsible for delivering price updates to subscribed users.
 4. **FinancialDataService.TcpServer**: Manages the TCP server for the simple TCP/IP backplane to distribute price updates.
-Used during development
+Used during development, replaced by redis
 5. **FinancialDataService.DemoUI**: A Blazor application for demonstrating the solution, including API calls and WebSocket subscriptions.

+## Improvements

+- **Service Resilience**:
+    - Implement retry policies and circuit breakers to handle transient failures and ensure service resilience.
+    - Add health checks and monitoring to detect and recover from failures.

+- **Testing**:
+    - Develop comprehensive unit and integration tests to ensure the correctness and reliability of the application.
+    - Use automated testing tools to validate functionality during the CI/CD pipeline.

+- **Client-Side UI**:
+    - In a real-world scenario, the UI would be implemented on the client side (e.g., using Blazor WebAssembly or another SPA framework) to reduce server load and improve performance.
+    - This would involve subscribing to SignalR from the client-side application rather than from a Blazor Server app.

+- **Scalability**:
+    - To be fully scalable, this solution should be deployed to an orchestration cluster such as Kubernetes, which would provide automated scaling, load balancing, and self-healing capabilities.

 ## Architecture